Sherwood Ross: WOL's "War on slums"

 In 1965, Ross moved his young family to Washington, D.C., where he became public affairs director for the influential soul music radio station WOL (AM).
-His impact in that role was colorfully depicted by reporter Carl Bernstein of Watergate fame in a May 1967 profile in the Washington Post's Sunday magazine Potomac.
+His impact in that role was colorfully depicted by reporter Carl Bernstein of Watergate fame in a May 1967 profile in The Washington Posts Sunday magazine Potomac.
 “Finally, there is the legacy of Sherwood Ross, called ‘the boss with the slum sauce’ by the disc jockeys,” Bernstein wrote.
 He added Ross was known by other monikers, among them “Robin Hood of Sherwood Jungle … the only honest white man in town … the first white guy to get some results.”
 Ross created and hosted WOL's public affairs program “Speak Up,” which aired from 11 p.m. to 2 a.m. on Sunday nights as part of his effort to empower listeners.
 Bernstein spotlighted Ross’ “War on Slums” in which Ross would drive around the city in his WOL “Slummobile” and expose substandard housing conditions.
 Kids would run alongside the car and tell him about vermin-infested apartments.
 He identified slum landlords on the air and was responsible for the repair of hundreds of dwellings.
 In the article, Bernstein quoted Ross' on-the-air rant against one such landlord, advising him against evicting a tenant who had called the station to denounce the condition of his rental unit.
 "Slum lord -- you have run-down, rat-infested, raggedy houses all over Washington and I know where they are ...
 If it takes me a week, if it takes me a month, I will personally inspect every one of your slums and turn my reports over" to city building inspectors.
 Ross told Bernstein that the "War on Slums" showed it was possible for a radio station to get results on behalf of listeners "in an action program that runs counter to some of the city's vested interests."
 Ross went on to say that "soul radio" stations such as WOL were a vehicle for civil rights leaders to reach a wider audience.